Up05/linkedin/ulang.md

     if(needed.equals(Integer.class)) return Integer.valueOf(((Number) any).intValue());
     ...
 ```
-I wrote this function, because, I thought, it would convert `Integer` to `int`.
-It does not do that.
+I wrote this function because I thought it would convert `Integer` to `int`.
+And it does, just that immediately after `int` decays right back to `Integer`...
-But it does cast between different numbers, which is nice when all my literals are Doubles.
+Although it does, in fact, cast between different numbers, which is nice when all my literals are Doubles.

 And even once I realized that this decaying was happening, I still had to deal with primitives and wrappers being mixed in certain places so,
 I have this beautiful little piece of code...